 Should you wish to make any changes to your confirmed holiday, you must notify us in writing as soon as possible.
-Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
-Where we can, an amendment fee of £40 per booking will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.
+Whilst we will endeavour to assist, no guarantee can be given to meet any such requests.
+Where they can be met, an amendment fee as notified at the time will be payable together with any costs incurred or imposed by any of the suppliers.
 A change of holiday dates will normally be treated as a cancellation of the original booking and rebooking in which case cancellation charges will apply.
 Changes may result in the recalculation of the holiday price where, for example, the basis on which the price of the original holiday was calculated has changed.

 8. Cancellation by you

 It is a condition that you obtain suitable travel insurance for the entirety of your holiday, from a reputable provider, which must at least include the following cover: -

 • Emergency medical expenses including, without limitation, ambulance and hospital charges and repatriation to the UK (by air ambulance if necessary)

 • Cancellation of your trip or curtailment / cutting short your trip due to circumstances outside your control